-Millions of Americans are being confused by unclear billing practices and are in effect paying medical bills that they do not owe on.
-To make matters even worse, in some cases they are feeling pressure from collectors or providers to pay on certain expenses.
+Balance billing is generally illegal.
+Millions of Americans are confused by unclear billing practices and are in effect paying medical bills that they do not owe on.
+To make matters even worse, in some cases they are feeling pressure from collectors or their healthcare providers to pay on certain expenses.

 Patient advocates and economists estimate that consumers are paying more than $1 billion a year for which they are not technically responsible for paying.
 The California Association of Health Plans, which a trade group that is in Sacramento, has estimated that almost 2 million policyholders, just in California, have received such medical bills in the last two years, and the total mount of over $500 million was paid out when it should not have.
 The group found that 56% of consumers paid the bills.

 Balance billing will most frequently occur with medical providers that participate in a managed-care network.
 It can occur from a doctor, dentist, or maybe even a pharmacy.
 It is more common for these providers to believe that the plan's insurer is giving too deep a discount on the medical bills or that the insurer is taking too long to pay a bill.
 So they try to then charge the patient.

 Steps to take to resolve balance billing practices